Benjas333/pyKickAPI/README.md

 Heavily inspired on [pyTwitchAPI](https://github.com/Teekeks/pyTwitchAPI).
 My mission is to maintain parity with the twitchAPI library for an easier manipulation of both libraries in any project.

 > [!NOTE]
-> The library was intended to be called kickAPI to have parity with twitchAPI, but the name is already taken.
-So the library was re-branded to kick_api.
+> The library was intended to be called `kickAPI` to have parity with `twitchAPI`, but the name is already taken.
+So the library was re-branded to `kick_api`.
+> Update:
+> PyPI didn't like `kick_api`, a friend of mine recommended me `betterKickAPI`, and I liked it.
+So, re-branded to `betterKickAPI`.

 ## Installation

 Install using pip:

 ```
-pip install kick_api
+pip install betterKickAPI
 ```

 Install using uv:
 ```
-uv add kick_api
+uv add betterKickAPI
 ```

 <!-- ## Documentation